-- My pods are getting created but some pods are failing or getting disconnected with an error similar to the following in the console output or master logs:
+- My pods are getting created but some pods are failing or getting disconnected with an error similar to the following in the console output or controller logs:

 java.net.SocketTimeoutException: sent ping but didn't receive pong within XXXXms (after XX successful ping/pongs) at okhttp3.internal.ws.RealWebSocket.writePingFrame(RealWebSocket.java:546) at okhttp3.internal.ws.RealWebSocket$PingRunnable.run(RealWebSocket.java:530) at java.util.concurrent.Executors$RunnableAdapter.call(Executors.java:511) at java.util.concurrent.FutureTask.runAndReset(FutureTask.java:308) at java.util.concurrent.ScheduledThreadPoolExecutor$ScheduledFutureTask.access$301(ScheduledThreadPoolExecutor.java:180) at java.util.concurrent.ScheduledThreadPoolExecutor$ScheduledFutureTask.run(ScheduledThreadPoolExecutor.java:294) at java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1149) at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:624)

 - CloudBees CI (CloudBees Core) from 188.8.131.52 to 184.108.40.206

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Managed controller from 220.127.116.11 to 18.104.22.168

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Operations Center from 22.214.171.124 to 126.96.36.199